How to Recover Deleted Files using Windows File Recovery

 Step 5: Check Files after Recovering

 In the recovery folder, you can see the recovered files.
 In our case, we have recovered a ZIP file.
-Though the ZIP file’s name has been changed but the data in that ZIP file is intact.
+Though the ZIP file’s name has been changed, the data in that ZIP file is intact.

 Command-Line Syntax for Windows File Recovery Tool

-The following table has the information about each basic command line parameter and switch used in this tool.
+The following table has information about each basic command line parameter and switches used in this tool.

 Parameter or switch | Description | Supported modes |